If you face habeas corpus in Connecticut, one case to familiarize yourself with is the Miller-Graham case. Learn more about this case and others here.

 Seeking relief in the habeas court without first seeking relief in the trial court may expose the petition to the defense of procedural default and may subsequently give rise to an allegation of ineffective assistance of habeas counsel.

-If you need help with a habeas corpus petition, discuss your situation with an attorney.
+If you need help with a habeas corpus petition in Connecticut, discuss your situation with an attorney.
+Learn more about the Miller-Graham Case by calling our firm.